 9. Nature/The Outdoors

 Shelton has a beautiful backyard of trees, nature, and foliage.
 Some of my favorite memories growing up were playing and exploring in my backyard woods with friends.
-Whether it was searching for salamanders, playing hide and seek, or accidentally stepping on a bees nest, we loved being outside.
+Whether searching for salamanders, playing hide and seek, or accidentally stepping on a bee’s nest, we loved being outside.
+The Shelton Trails are well kept, lush, and perfect whether you’re taking a leisurely walk or running.
 In addition, Shelton offers a dog park (Shelton Dog Park) and has great hiking trails at Indian Well State Park.

 10. Mother’s Embrace Yoga

-Mother’s Embrace Yoga is a quaint yoga studio tucked away in the White Hills section of Shelton.
+Mother’s Embrace Yoga is a quaint yoga located in Shelton.
 This little studio gives moms and expectant mothers a wonderful place to connect and gain support with other local moms.